-Classifications Details Annual effects of the year ended December 31, 2021 Energy conservation measures Improve the operations of production facilities and switch to more efficient lighting and air-conditioning systems 73 Zara amissione massures Reduce the amount of industrial waste; promote resource recycling 245 Zero-emissions measures Sales of valuable resources 1,855 Total 2,173 a) Data was calculated referring to the Environmental Accounting Guidelines 2005, published by Japan's Ministry of the Environment.
-4) "Expenses" includes depreciation costs.
-Depreciation cost was calculated based on the standards applied to Kubota's financial accounting, and assets acquired in and after 1998 were considered in the calculation.
-"Management activities" and "R&D costs" include personnel expenses.
+( Classifications Details Annual effects of the year ended December 31, 2021 Energy conservation measures Improve the operations of production facilities and switch to more efficient lighting and air-conditioning systems 73 Zero-emissions measures Reduce the amount of industrial waste; promote resource recycling 245 Zero-ernissions measures Sales of valuable resources 1,855 Total 2,173

-<Environmental accounting principles> 1) The period is from January 1, 2021 to December 31, 2021.
+<Environmental accounting principles>

+1) The period is from January 1, 2021 to December 31, 2021.

 2) The data of business sites in Japan is considered in the calculation.